Table of contents

 Do I have to reach the calorie requirement every day?

 Your daily calorie requirement is specified by the calorie calculator.
 However, this does not mean that you have to consume exactly these calories every day; the body can cope with a slight fluctuation.
-A study with more than 7000 participants showed that those who eat slightly more calories at the weekend than on Monday are even more successful at losing weight.[12]
+Those who eat slightly more calories at the weekend than on Monday are even more successful at losing weight, as a study with more than 7000 participants showed.12

 How does the calorie requirement of men differ from that of women?

 Men usually have more muscle than women, which is due to evolution.
-Since muscles, or lean body mass, account for the lion's share of energy consumption, women's calorie requirements are lower than men's.
+Since muscles, or lean body mass, account for the lion's share of energy consumption, a woman's calorie requirement is lower than a man's.

 What is a calorie anyway?